 Underneath the DOCUMENT directory is the UVIS.TXT file that is a more substantial version of this chapter.
 The CATALOG directory contains the files UVISINST.CAT and UVISREF.CAT that describe the instrument in detail.
 Also included there are a description of the mission, the spacecraft and the four UVIS data products.
 The SOFTWARE directory contains algorithms encoded in the IDL programming language that are used to generate calibration coefficients and geometry.
 They are included primarily for reference.
-An IDL data reader, UVIS PDS READ DATA and associated documentation are also provided.
+The READ_PDS_OBJECT.JAR software is an executable intended to read UVIS PDS objects and generate IDL code.
+In IDL, this generated code will load UVIS data products into IDL arrays.
+Knowledgeable IDL programmers will find it simpler to use read_binary on a DAT file using the parameters contained in the LBL file.
+Alternatively, an IDL data reader (UVIS_PDS_READ_DATA) will be provided on the UVIS PDS website (http://pds-rings.seti.org/cassini/uvis/index.html).